HemoCell Getting Started¶

 make

-binary.
+The result should be a packCells binary.
 This program offers a rich suite of

 options to generate initial conditions for cells.
 Type ./packCells --help